Tannis-Campbell/Tannis-Campbell/README.md

 - 👋 Hi, I’m @Tannis-Campbell
 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning Java and SQL and brushing up my EXCEL skills
-- 💞️ I’m looking to collaborate on any projects that will help me reach my goals and interest.
+- 💞️ I’m looking to collaborate on any projects that will help me reach my goals or match my interests.
 - 📫 How to reach me ...tannis.campbell@ibm.com

 <!---